 To find out more about business licensing in your area, you can visit your local Chamber of Commerce or development authority.

 The following article provides useful tips for handling business licensing requirements.

 Employer Identification Number (EIN)

-Unless you are starting your practice as a solo, and you plan on having no staff support (e.g. perhaps working from a home office), you will almost surely have to apply for an EIN.
+Unless you are starting your practice as a solo, and you plan on having no staff support (e.g., perhaps working from a home office), you will almost surely have to apply for an Employer Identification Number (EIN).
 If you are not a sole proprietor, you will most likely need an EIN regardless of whether you have staff.
-Visit the IRS site to find out if you need an EIN, and if so, whether you are eligible to apply through the IRS' online application.
+Visit the Internal Revenue (IRS) website to find out if you need an EIN, and if so, whether you are eligible to apply through the IRS' online application.